Q. How long does a Mah-Jong game last?

-One particular problem is that it makes the special hand of Knitting very easy to collect.
-And there is little that the player to the left can do to frustrate this.
+One particular problem is that it makes the special hands of Knitting and Double Knitting a lot easier to collect – with little that the player to the left can do to frustrate this.
 Moreover, the player to the right benefits from all the discarded honour tiles, which is unfair to the other two players.

-House rules, besides having unanticpated consequences which can distract from the essential pleasure of the game, inevitably cause problems when you try to play outside your own circle.
+House rules, besides having unanticipated consequences which sometimes distract from the essential pleasure of the game and can cause problems when you try to play outside your own circle.
 It’s something which the BMJA rules set out to try and call a halt to.